slerman12/Help-me/2-Opposing-views.md

 >
 > ``But she reassured, I'll be weaned off from the benzos,`` *right after* ``discharge from the hospital.``

-**Psychiatrist 3:** "Benzos can be safely taken for years.
+**PSYCHIATRIST 3:** "Benzos can be safely taken for years.
 You need to take them.
 I want to increase the dose.
 Did you pull your hair out yourself?"

 > ``I told Psychiatrist 3 my symptoms.
 He was cold, authoritative, and disbelieving.
 He only believed the benzos were needed.
 He argued that benzos could be safely taken for years.
 At no point for the next 5 months would he specify a tapering schedule, and I was begging him.``
 >